 - Store your coins.

-Make sure your coins are absolutely dry before putting them away.
+Make sure your coins are completely dry before putting them away.
 Damp coins can suffer damage over time.
 Remember to always handle coins only by the edges.
 The only coins I ever touch the faces on are the ones I am about to spend!

 Tips for Cleaning Your Coins